Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in West Plains is somewhat more expensive than other forms of senior housing, reflecting the additional care needs of residents with cognitive challenges.
 When compared to other areas in Missouri, West Plains offers a more affordable option for memory care, especially when compared to larger urban centers.

-Seniors with dementia looking for memory care in Mountain View, Missouri will find Park Place Apartments, a memory care community located at 1211 North Ash St in 65548 zip code area which offers services like enclosed courtyard and facility grounds, caregiving staff trained specifically for dementia and high caregiver to resident ratio.
-Park Place Apartments is able to care for up to 18 seniors with dementia.
-Park Place Apartments has a Missouri license # of 15542.
+Seniors with dementia or Alzheimer’s looking for dementia and Alzheimer’s care in Mountain View, Missouri will find Mountain View Healthcare, a memory care home located at 1211 North Ash St in 65548 zip code area which offers amenities such as encouraged family participation, assistance with choosing and putting on clothes and special Alzheimer’s programs to decrease frustration.
+Mountain View Healthcare can provide aid to up to 105 seniors with dementia or Alzheimer’s.
+Mountain View Healthcare has a Missouri license # of 15542.

 Medicare, the federal health insurance program primarily for individuals aged 65 and older, does not typically cover the full cost of memory care in West Plains, Missouri.
 Memory care services are specialized care for individuals with Alzheimer's disease, dementia, or other cognitive impairments.
 In general, Medicare offers limited coverage for these types of services, but there are specific conditions under which it may help with some costs.